 In Sweden, students can receive financial support while studying.
 It is called CSN.
 Under certain conditions, Nordic students who want to study in Sweden may receive financial support from Sweden instead.

-In the Nordic region, Nordic students generally receive student finance from their home country.
+However, the main rule is that Nordic students receive student finance from their home countries.
 If you are a citizen of another Nordic country, you should therefore contact the student finance agency in your home country for information about the possibilities for student finance for an educational programme in Sweden.

 Nordic student finance agencies:

 If you are a Swedish citizen on an upper secondary educational programme in Sweden, you are entitled to a type of student finance from the the Swedish Board of Student Finance (Centrala Studiestödsnämnden, CSN), called study allowance (studiehjälp).
 There are three kinds of study allowance: a student grant (studiebidrag), a supplementary allowance (extra tillägg), and a boarding supplement (inackorderingstillägg).
 You receive the student grant automatically if you are a Swedish citizen.
 You must apply for the other supplements.

 If you are a Swedish citizen and want to do all or part of your upper secondary education in another Nordic country, you can receive support from CSN if the school is approved by CSN.
 You can read more about how to apply, and how much you can receive, on the CSN web pages about study allowance for upper secondary education.

 If you are not a Swedish citizen, CSN will first assess whether you are even entitled to Swedish student finance.
 You apply on Form 4144 "Ansökan om studiehjälp/Uppgifter för rätt till svenskt studiestöd - för dig som är utländsk medborgare och under 20 år".